bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

 ## *queue.js*

 Let's begin.
-We start with an [anonymous self-invoking function](http://stackoverflow.com/questions/5815757/what-exactly-is-the-point-of-this-function-construct-why-is-it-needed).
-The surrounding parenthesis is optional, but helps clarify intent to the reader that this function will be executed immediately.
+We start with an [anonymous self-invoking function](http://stackoverflow.com/questions/5815757/what-exactly-is-the-point-of-this-function-construct-why-is-it-needed). <span class=ref>Note that [this parenthesis isn't necessarily required](http://stackoverflow.com/questions/1634268/explain-javascripts-encapsulated-anonymous-function-syntax); the JS parser just needs to treat this as a *function expression* rather than a *function declaration*, so a *+* or *!* would work as well.</span>The surrounding parenthesis helps clarify to the reader that this function will be executed immediately.

 ```javascript
 (function() {